danila19991/state_machine/README.md

 # state_machine

 State machine implementation on C++.
+These idea of this project was get from [here](https://stackoverflow.com/questions/844183/regular-expression-implementation-details)

 ## Compiling